wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 ## Server Logging

 ### How to Use
-You cna't use logging before the initLogger function is called.
+You can't use logging before the initLogger function is called.
 This function is called after the client finished initialization.

 To Log:
-use the getLogger function from [Logger](./../server/src/Logger.ts) with the relevatnt loggind domain.
+use the getLogger function from [Logger](./../server/src/Logger.ts) with the relevatnt logging domain.

-The Log also log all errors to a file named unhandeled_exceptions.log.

 #### Logging domains:
 - serverHttp - To log any requests recieved from client.
 - server - For logging in [Solver](./../server/src/Solver.ts) and [server](./../server/src/server.ts)
 - documents - For loggin in [documents](./../server/src/Documents.ts) and [document manager](./../server/src/DocumentManager.ts)
 - parser - For logging relevant to [Language Services](#Language-Services)
-The globalLog.log file has the logging infromation from all domains together.
+The globalLog.log file has the logging infromation from all domains together.<br>
+The Log also log all errors to a file named unhandeled_exceptions.log.